fearfulsmtry/litany-of-horror/_posts/2025-08-04-aswang-part-i.md

 “You know,” said Manong Pedro, lowering his voice, “when I was young, we shot a cat in the foot.
 The next day, Aling Purita had a limp.
 Swore it was rheumatism.
 But she never came to the chapel again.”

 Laughter broke out—half-nervous, half-playful.
 But some eyes glanced toward the window.
 The moon was low.
-The balete tree across the street cast long, twisted shadows.
+The balete tree across the street cast long, twisted shadows — the kind the old people said could hold spirits.

 “It’s just stories,” Miguel said, voice low but audible.
 “Folklore.
 Every culture has its boogeyman.”